 D-802: Termination of Services for Permanent Cessation of Work, Education, or Job Training (Activity Interruptions)

-Boards must be aware that with the exception of Former DFPS cases as described in D-902 and children experiencing homelessness who are receiving the initial three months (which is implemented as 90 days in the child care case management system) of care as described in D-600, a permanent cessation of work, education, or training must be cause for termination of care.
+Boards must inform staff members that with the exception of Former DFPS cases as described in D-902 and children experiencing homelessness who are receiving the initial three months (which is implemented as 90 days in the child care case management system) of care as described in D-600, a permanent cessation of work, education, or training must be cause for termination of care.

 However, before terminating child care for a non-temporary cessation of activity, Boards must ensure that child care continues for a minimum of three months (which is implemented as 90 days in the child care case management system) or up until the scheduled redetermination if sooner, to allow the parent to resume participation in an activity.